Visiting Grímsey Island - the Gem of the Arctic Circle in North Iceland

 Bird-watching from the boat to Grímsey

-We left Eyjafjörður fjord and reached the open sea - the boat sailed at a great speed, so we relaxed in the comfort of the lounge area.
-I went outside a couple of times though as the sky was clear and the sun was glistening in the ocean.
-It was thrilling being outside when the boat was sailing at such a great speed.
+We left Eyjafjörður fjord and reached the open sea.
+The boat sailed at a great speed, so we relaxed in the comfort of the lounge area.
+I went outside a couple of times, though, as the sky was clear and the sun was glistening in the sea.

 Steppin off the ferry at Grímsey island

-Arriving at Grímsey island
+Arriving at Grímsey Island

-There were also many puffins on the sea and on the cliffs and I heard that I was not the only one being excited about seeing this lovely bird.
-All around me I could hear people uttering: "Puffins - puffins!!" :)
+There were also many puffins on the sea and on the cliffs, and I heard that I was not the only one being excited about seeing this lovely bird.
+All around me, I could hear people uttering: "Puffins - puffins!!" :)

-The major part of the group opted for the guided tour and so did I. Next time though I will walk to the Arctic Circle monument.
+The major part of the group opted for the guided tour, and so did I. Next time, though, I will walk to the Arctic Circle monument.

 Our guide greeting us at Grímsey island